 Fiberglass Jon Boats

 While Jon boats are usually aluminum boats – aka tin boats – they can also be constructed of fiberglass, albeit that material is less common for this type of vessel.
-However, if you want the best ride possible for a Jon boat, then a fiberglass hull may be a good choice because the extra heft can help them shove waves out of the way, even though they still are not designed for use in the open ocean.
-Plus, there’s an added bonus to having a fiberglass hull on a Jon boat: while flat-bottom boats, as a rule, are very stable platforms regardless of construction material, the extra weight of fiberglass certainly makes them more stable than an aluminum model of the same length and beam.
+However, if you want the best ride possible for a Jon boat, then a fiberglass hull may be a good choice because the extra heft can help them shove waves out of the way.
+Even though they still are not designed for use in the open ocean this can be a nice bonus.
+Plus, there’s an added advantage to having a fiberglass hull on a Jon boat: while flat-bottom boats, as a rule, are very stable platforms regardless of construction material, the extra weight of fiberglass certainly makes them more stable than an aluminum model of the same length and beam.
 Remember, however, that the additional weight comes with a certain cost and trade-off: your trailer-ability and portability will be decreased due to the added weight.

 Utility Jon Boats

 As the category name implies, utility Jon boats are aluminum vessels designed more for utility purposes than fishing or hunting, and are used more for hauling equipment around calm, freshwater waterways than for angling or exploring.
-The deck layout is minimal, and there may not be any casting decks or pedestals for fishing chairs onboard.
+The deck layout is minimal and specified towards certain tasks.
+There may not be any casting decks or pedestals for fishing chairs onboard.
+Some may even have pilothouses for protection while performing the intended work tasks, like the above pictured utility Jon boat.
 Equipment that is being transported onboard may be anything from backcountry supplies, food and hunting gear, to oyster traps, moorings and other fishing apparatus.
 These kinds of boats are ideal for remote hunting lodges that can only be accessed via a river or creek, or one in which delivering equipment to is easiest via water.
 They retain their lightweight Jon boat hulls, making them maneuverable and portable while allowing them to be solid transport platform.